dcamper/terraform-azurerm-hpcc-storage/README.md

 	* `git clone https://github.com/dcamper/terraform-azurerm-hpcc-storage.git`
 	* `cd terraform-azurerm-hpcc-storage`
 1. Issue `terraform init` to initialize the Terraform modules.
 1. Decide how you want to supply option values to the module during invocation.
-There are two possibilities:
+There are three possibilities:
 	1. Invoke the `terraform apply` command and enter values for each option as Terraform prompts for it, then enter `yes` at the final prompt to begin building the storage account.
 	1. **Recommended:**  Create a `terraform.tfvars` file containing the values for each option, invoke `terraform apply`, then enter `yes` at the final prompt to begin building the storage account.
 The easiest way to do that is to copy the sample file and then edit the copy:
 		* `cp examples/sample.tfvars terraform.tfvars`
+	1. Use -var arguments on the command line when executing the terraform tool to set each of the values found in the .tfvars file.
+This method is useful if you are driving the creation of the cluster from a script.

 Several items are shown at the end of a successful deployment:
 * The Azure subscription ID under which these resources were created.